 cook at HI pressure for 6mins

-1. B. Reduced liquids to 2c since it would have liquid from canned chicken and evap would be limited.
+1. B. Reduced liquids to 2c since it would have liquid from canned chicken and evaporation would be limited.
 Texture is a little soft, so will reduce to 5-6mins from 7.
 Otherwise good (for what it is).

 rice-a-roni